CellMigStandOrg/Tracks/v0.1/index.md

 ![4](images/Gap_Closing.png){:class="img-responsive"}

 The detected object is lost at frame 3, and then reappears at frame 4.
-In this case, the linking algorithm will create two segments (the yellow and the blue lines in the image).
+In this case, the linking algorithm will create two links (the yellow and the blue lines in the image).

 The **objects table** is: